linode/docs/docs/applications/messaging/instant-messaging-services-with-openfire-on-ubuntu-12-04-lts-precise-pangolin.md

 If you're experiencing difficulty using the credentials you just created to log in, please use "admin/admin" as the username/password.
 You'll need to update your credentials immediately afterward for security purposes.

 Congratulations!
-You've successfully installed the Openfire RTC server on Ubuntu 12.04.
+You've successfully installed the Openfire RTC server on Ubuntu 12.04 LTS.